Note: The online syllabus at the address provided above will always have the most current information.

 ICON will not be used for lecture materials.
 Instead, we will use freely available commercial software for communication and dissemination of course materials.
 Course lecture slides, lecture examples, video files, assignments, and information are available on the website, https://jonathantemplin.com/bayesian-psychometric-modeling-fall-2022/.
 Additionally, all course materials will be available using the course Git repository at: https://github.com/jonathantemplin/Bayesian-Psychometric-Modeling-Course-Fall2022.

 The course will use the R statistical package with the R Studio development suite along with a set of R packages (both Bayesian and Non-Bayesian).
-Additionally, two open-source Bayesian Monte Carlo estimation programs will be used: Just Another Gibbs Sampler (JAGS) and stan.
-R and R Studio work with JAGS and stan by using a series of downloadable packages which will be used throughout the course.
+Additionally, we will use the stan open-source Bayesian estimation program.
+R and R Studio work with stan by using a series of downloadable packages which will be used throughout the course.

 The University of Iowa enables access for many of these programs through their research computing resources: R Studio Notebooks: https://notebooks.hpc.uiowa.edu/ High Performance Computing: https://hpc.uiowa.edu/